httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Priority Field Value:
 : The priority update value in ASCII text, encoded using Structured Headers.

-The PRIORITY_UPDATE frame MAY be sent before the request stream that it references has been created.
+The request-stream variant of PRIORITY_UPDATE (type=0x10) MUST reference a request stream.
+If a server receives a PRIORITY_UPDATE (type=0x10)for a Stream ID that is not a request stream, this MUST be treated as a connection error of type H3_ID_ERROR.
+PRIORITY_UPDATE (type=0x10) MAY be sent before the request stream that it references has been created.
 The Stream ID MUST be within the client-initiated bidirectional stream limit.
-If a server receives a PRIORITY_UPDATE for a Stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type H3_ID_ERROR.
-PRIORITY_UPDATE frames received before the request or response has started SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
-Holding PRIORITY_UPDATES consumes extra state on the peer, although the size of the state is bounded by bidirectional stream limits.
+If a server receives a PRIORITY_UPDATE (type=0x10) with a Stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type H3_ID_ERROR.

+Request-stream variant PRIORITY_UPDATEs (type=0x10) received before the request or response has started SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
+Holding PRIORITY_UPDATEs consumes extra state on the peer, although the size of the state is bounded by bidirectional stream limits.
 There is no bound on the number of PRIORITY_UPDATEs that can be sent, so an endpoint SHOULD store only the most recently received frame.

-If a server receives a PRIORITY_UPDATE specifying a Push ID that has not been promised, it SHOULD be treated as a connection error of type H3_ID_ERROR.
+The push-stream variant PRIORITY_UPDATE (type=0x11) MUST reference a promised push stream.
+If a server receives a PRIORITY_UPDATE (type=0x11) with Push ID that is beyond the push limit or has not been promised, this MUST be treated as a connection error of type H3_ID_ERROR.

-If a server receives a PRIORITY_UPDATE for a Stream ID that is not a request stream, this MUST be treated as a connection error of type H3_ID_ERROR.
+PRIORITY_UPDATEs of either type are only send by a client.
+If a client receives a PRIORITY_UPDATE frame, this MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.

-If a client receives a PRIORITY_UPDATE frame, it MUST respond with a connection error of type H3_FRAME_UNEXPECTED.

 # Merging Client- and Server-Driven Parameters {#merging}